Is provocative content worth it?

 AUCKLAND, NEW ZEALAND: A headline in the recent ‘sponsored’ section of a New Zealand daily newspaper read, “Religion in class: The debate goes on” – followed by the teaser, “Values key for NZ’s young but private school group rejects faith-based teaching”.

-It’s a story about the advertiser, ACG Education, and their secular philosophy, which is perfectly fine for an advertisement and even a news story – albeit one that will alienate a segment of their audience.
+It’s a story about the advertiser, ACG Education, and their secular philosophy, which is perfectly fine for an advertisement and even a news story.
+However, it offers very little utility value for the audience (usable or inspiring education and information).
+If somebody is a passionate secularist, it may be of passing interest to them but otherwise, so what?

-Leaving yourself in the hands of news journalists is risky because their instincts are for news that is sensational, provocative, controversial and polarising.
-Not values that you want to be associated with your brand unless you’re convinced that your like-minded market holds beliefs as strong as yours (and is big enough to sustain your business).
+Leaving yourself in the hands of news journalists is risky because their instincts are for news that is provocative, controversial and polarising.
+These are not necessarily values that you want to be associated with your brand unless you’re convinced that your like-minded market holds beliefs as strong as yours (and is big enough to sustain your business).

 In essence, though, it’s unnecessary to court controversy for controversy sake.
 Native ad sellers, the same people whose market is declining, will tell you that it’s what works.
 Yes, it works for the news media, but not necessarily for brands.
 Yes, it sparks debate, but that’s the work of news media, not brands – don’t be seduced into paying for news media to do what they’re supposed to do anyway.